perstromqvist/bmw-ce04-ha/README.md

 - Imperial Blue
 - Magellan Grey / Space Silver

-Images are served from `/local/` and must be copied to your `config/www/` folder.
+Images ship with the integration and are served automatically — there is **nothing to copy** into `config/www/`.

 Note: The name of the image refers to the color code of your bike.
 If no match is found, the **generic** image mc_image.jpg is served as a fallback.